-When you add a new KeyControl node to an existing cluster, you need to authenticate the new node from the KeyControl web interface of the node that was specified in the system console of the joining node.
+When you add a new KeyControl node to an existing cluster, you must authenticate the new node from the KeyControl web interface of the node that was specified in the system console of the joining node.
 For example, if you have three nodes, and you join a fourth node by specifying node two, you must authenticate the new node from the web interface for node two.
-If you attempt to authenticate from a different node, it will fail.
+If you attempt to authenticate from a different node, the process fails.

-- Log into the KeyControl web interface using an account with Domain Admin privileges.
+- Sign in to the KeyControl web interface using an account with Domain Admin privileges.

 - In the menu bar, click Cluster.